The Ultimate Cherry Wine Recipe

 Luckily, cherry wine is cheap and easy to make from scratch – the hardest part is probably removing the stones from around 100 tiny fruits – and as long as you choose good quality cherries, you will end up with a fruit wine which you will return to again and again.

-This article will teach you everything you need to know about making cherry wine at home, from the equipment you need, to the cherries you should avoid (if you're interested in trying out other types of wines, make sure you check out our list of 17 step-by-step homemade wine recipes as well).
+This guide will teach you everything you need to know about making cherry wine at home, from the equipment you need, to the cherries you should avoid.

 You can sterilize your equipment by simply crumbling up a few campden tablets into warm water (one tablet for every gallon used) and leaving your things to soak for at least ten minutes.
 Rinse them off and allow them to dry naturally, then you’re all set.